thalesfragoso/nrf-recover/README.md

 $ nrf-recover
 ```

+This process has a timeout of 15 seconds, but it usually completes in less than one second.
+If you get a timeout, you should reset the microcontroller and try again.
+Please open an issue if you can not unlock the chip after several tries.

 **Attention**: This process will erase the entire code flash and UICR area of the device, in addition to the entire RAM.

 ## License